mimolabs/mimo-docker/README.md

 Instructions for each provider to follow...

+We recommend [Digital Ocean](https://m.do.co/c/8504487cbb3a) but you can use whoever you want.
+You can use this link to get $10 off your first server - that's two months free ;)

 ## Domain Name

 MIMO will NOT work without a domain name - you cannot use MIMO with an IP.